bigcommerce/dev-docs/docs/msf/msf-api-changes.md

 [Scripts API reference documentation](https://developer.bigcommerce.com/api-reference/store-management/scripts)

 From a UX perspective, you may wish to prompt merchants who are setting up your app to pick one or more storefront Sites on which your app's storefront functionality should be installed.
-It is also adviseable to provide a way to remove your Scripts from each Site, or install them on new Sites the merchant creates as they expand their business.
+It is also advisable to provide a way to remove your Scripts from each Site, or install them on new Sites the merchant creates as they expand their business.

 ### Pages